 Acne is a blight, literally, on the skin of countless people.
 But thanks to a new procedure, blue light therapy, there is a great new treatment option.
-Blue light therapy is now available as one of the services of Dr. Matsuda and Dr. Sheu in Honolulu.
+Blue light therapy is now available as one of the services of Dr. Matsuda, Dr. Sheu, and Dr. Jim On in Honolulu.

 WHAT IS ACNE VULGARIS?

 This is the term for common acne.
 While usually the bane of adolescents, acne can persist and, in some cases, become more severe in adults.

 WHAT DOES ACNE LOOK LIKE?